We promote and preserve our maritime history and traditions

-GHHSA is a public agency under state law.
-All board and committee meetings are open to the public under the Open Public Meetings Act (RCW 42.30, RCW 42.32) and the Open Public Records Act (RCW 42.56).
+All GHHS board and committee meetings are open to the public under the Open Public Meetings Act (RCW 42.30, RCW 42.32) and the Open Public Records Act (RCW 42.56).

-The board meets at 6:30 p.m. every fourth Tuesday of the month at GHHSA headquarters, 500 N. Custer St., Aberdeen, Wash.
+The board meets at 6:30 p.m. every fourth Tuesday of the month at Seaport Landing, 500 N. Custer St., Aberdeen, Washington.

 Minutes for each regular board meetings and committee meetings are available for inspection immediately after they are approved by the board or committee.

-GHHSA is a public development authority under Washington State law.
-As such, the Washington State Auditor conducts an annual audit of our organization.
-Results of the most recent audits are listed below.
+As a public development authority under Washington State Law, the Washington State Auditor conducts an annual audit of Grays Harbor Historical Seaport.
+To view our audits, click on the links below: